Updated: Mar 10

 The Labour Government instituted a foreign buyer ban in 2019 but clearly this has not been sufficient to quell demand.

-Now let’s come back to what I consider to be perhaps the major factor in determining prices, monetary policy and the role of Government and the RBNZ something that only they can fix it.
+Now let’s come back to what I consider to be perhaps the major factor in determining prices, monetary policy and the role of Government and the RBNZ, something that only they can fix it.

 Unfortunately, these folk are locked into an economic paradigm that they don’t seem to know how to get out of.
-The market will fix it ideology and dogma are ruling the day, and they seem incapable of thinking outside this box.
+The 'market will fix it' ideology and dogma are ruling the day, and they seem incapable of thinking outside this box.
 Running up the white flag doesn’t seem to be an option.

 I think the answer has to be that government uses its immense balance sheet to provide cheap loans directly to people totally avoiding the commercial banks that in order to reduce their risks tend to lend to those that already have capital.
-Since it is Government’s job to take care of the common good they can be more equitable in their lending policies.
+Since it is Government’s job to take care of the 'common good' surely they can be more equitable in their lending policies.
 That is, they lend to those that need it.
 This is how the Advance Loans of the sixties worked.
 In those days housing was about putting a roof over people’s heads rather than speculative investing.

 The system as it is, is tantamount to government complicity in facilitating a national housing Ponzi scheme.
 Perhaps this is being done to boost GDP, and if so, this would come with an incalculable social cost.

 I remind readers of the RBNZ’s social responsibilities as stated above.
 For them to deliver on those social obligations they need to give people a chance to be able to house themselves.